4.2: Secondary Structure and Loops

 Some facts on parallel beta structure:

-• in a protein with parallel strands in register, and given the inherent twist in the stands, the strands arrange in a way to have the H bonds stretched equally at the ends of the chains, giving rise to a twisted saddle shape (top structure above).
+- In a protein with parallel strands in a register, and given the inherent twist in the strands, the strands arrange to have the H bonds stretched equally at the ends of the chains, giving rise to a twisted saddle shape (top structure above).

-• in a protein with parallel strands out of register, and given the inherent twist in the stands, the strands arrange in a way to have the H bonds stretched equally at the ends of the chains, giving rise to a beta barrel (bottom structure above).
+- In a protein with parallel strands out of register, and given the inherent twist in the strands, the strands arrange to have the H bonds stretched equally at the ends of the chains, giving rise to a beta barrel (bottom structure above).

 About 50% of the amino acids in a globular (spherical) protein are in regular secondary structure (alpha or beta).
-The amino acids in helices and beta strands are connected by stretches of amino acids which still have order, but that order is less regular than those found in helices and beta strands, which are characterized by stretches of amino acids with the same phi/psi angles.
-Some bear the hallmarks of secondary structure - they are held together by intrachain hydrogen bonds.
+The amino acids in helices and beta strands are connected by stretches of amino acids that still retain order.
+Still, that order is less regular than those found in helices and beta strands, characterized by stretches of amino acids with the same phi/psi angles.
+Some bear the hallmarks of secondary structure - intrachain hydrogen bonds hold them together.
 We will consider a few here.

 One example of a connector involving secondary structure (i.e. hydrogen bonds between amide Hs and carbonyl Os of the backbone), is a reverse turn called the beta bend or beta turn.
 These turns often connect successive antiparallel beta strands and are then called beta hairpins.
-A hairpin is a special case of a turn, in which the direction of the protein backbone reverses and the flanking secondary structure elements interact.
-For example, the beta hairpin connects two hydrogen-bonded, antiparallel β-strands.
+A hairpin is a special case of a turn in which the direction of the protein backbone reverses, and the flanking secondary structure elements interact.
+For example, the beta hairpin connects two antiparallel β-strands via hydrogen bonds.
 The word beta can be confusing.
-It does not mean that the structure has hydrogen-bonded amino acids that have the same phi-psi angles as beta strands.
+It does not mean the structure has hydrogen-bonded amino acids with the same phi-psi angles as beta strands.
 It's easy to remember the name beta as the beta bend connects two antiparallel beta strands.
-The term beta really comes from the fact that it is a member of a class of turns named with Greek letters, including alpha-, gamma-, delta-, pi- and beta- turns.
+The term beta comes from the fact that it is a member of a class of turns named with Greek letters, including alpha-, gamma-, delta-, pi-, and beta- turns.

-They are almost always on the surface, and usually consist of 4 amino acids.
-However, there are several types of beta turns and different ways to classify them.
-One involves the number of residues (n) between the two residues that are hydrogen bonded.
+They are almost always on the surface and usually contain four amino acids.
+However, several types of beta turns and different ways to classify them exist.
+One involves the number of residues (n) between the two hydrogen-bonded residues.

 n=2: These contain four amino acids.
 Amino acids 1 and 4 form hydrogen bonds with n=2 amino acids in between.
-Another way to describe them is that the hydrogen bond between residues 1 and 4 is between the backbone carbonyl O of the ith amino acid and the amide H of the ith+3 aa (three amino acids away) so the structure contains 4 amino acids (ith, ith+1, ith+2, and ith+3).
+Another way to describe them is that the hydrogen bond between residues 1 and 4 is between the backbone carbonyl O of the ith amino acid and the amide H of the i+3th amino acid (three amino acids away), so the structure contains four amino acids (ith, i+1th, i+2th, and i+3th).
 There are two common types:

-• Type I: phi 2 = -60, psi 2 =-30; phi 3 = -90, psi 3 = 0; The first amino acid in the actual turn (ith + 1) is actually in a left-handed alpha helix conformation.
-Glycine, asparagine or aspartate are stable at this position since glycine is small and the side chains of Asp and Asn can form hydrogen bonds to the main chain.
-Glycine is usually found in the second position of the actual turn (ith + 2).
+- Type I: phi 2 = -60, psi 2 =-30; phi 3 = -90, psi 3 = 0; The first amino acid in the actual turn (ith + 1) is in a left-handed alpha helix conformation.
+Glycine, asparagine, or aspartate are stable at this position since glycine is small and the side chains of Asp and Asn can form hydrogen bonds to the main chain.
+Glycine is usually found in the second position of the actual turn (i+2th).

 Here are 2D line drawings showing Type I and Type II beta turns.
 Figure \(\PageIndex{21}\)